 In this case, the leopard will be called a black panther.

-The leopard markings that are most recognizable include beautiful round black rosette markings set against an orange-cream background of short fur.
+The most recognizable leopard markings include beautiful round black rosette markings set against an orange-cream background of short fur.
+It’s no wonder that breeders try to copy this pattern in domestic cats!

 Snow Leopard (Panthera [Uncia] Uncia)

-Despite the nearly identical name, the endangered Snow Leopard is actually not that closely related to Asian Leopard or any of the other big cats in the Panthera genus!
+Despite the nearly identical name, the endangered Snow Leopard is actually not that closely related to Asian Leopards or any of the other big cats in the Panthera genus!

-Also, the Snow Leopard is the only big wild cat that can’t produce a full roar or a full purr.
+Also, as one interesting fact that many people don’t know, the Snow Leopard is the only big wild cat that can’t produce a full roar or a full purr.

 Snow Leopards, as befits their chilly homes high up in the mountains of Asia, sport long, thick, woolly fur featuring grey-black rosette markings against a grey or white background of medium length fur.